Ion Balan

-Ion Balan (born May 1, 1962, Lingura, Cantemir) is a Moldovan politician, deputy in the Parliament of the Republic of Moldova since 2009.
+Ion Balan (born May 1, 1962) is a Moldovan politician, deputy in the Parliament of the Republic of Moldova since 2009.

 Biography

-Since 1989 he has been a district counselor in Cantemir.
-Since 2007 he is a member, then a deputy chairman of the LDPM.
+Since 1989, he has been a district counselor in Cantemir.
+Since 2007, he became a member, then a deputy chairman of the LDPM.
 Together with his brother Vasile, he is the founder of the church in his home town.